Russrecker/russrecker.github.io/README.md

 ### Enhancement 3 - Databases
 For this enhancement, I added a notes database to the Weight Tracker app.
 This lets users create, read, update, and delete notes.
 Users can save extra details along with their weight, which makes the app even more useful.
 On the front end, I added a screen for notes where users can add new notes, edit them, or delete them.
 If there are no notes, the screen shows a message so the user knows the list is empty.
 On the back end, I built the database with SQLite, created the table for notes, and set up the queries for each operation.

 This enhancement gave me practice working with databases and connecting them to the user interface.
 I learned how to handle saving and loading data, update the screen when changes are made, and make sure each note is tied to the correct user.
+I also focuded on security by tying each note to the right username, asking for confirmation before deletion, and handling user input.
+These steps help protect user data and make the feature safe.
 Adding the notes database shows that I can build new features that combine front end and back end work and improve the overall functionality of the app.

 <img src="https://raw.githubusercontent.com/Russrecker/CS-499-Computer-Science-Capstone/main/Artifact-Weight-Tracker/Enhancement%203%20-%20Databases/assets/Notes.png" alt="Notes Screenshot" width="300">